 The second scene is better isn't it?
 Now imagine the second scene also with animals, chickens clucking, cows mooing and pigs grunting.
 Imagine that open patch of land having greenhouses and raised beds.
 Now we are getting close to the ideal!

 In the city every aspect of life is controlled and regulated. you are under the control of others, your landlord, your foreman, your strata council, your city council, etc. You are dependent on the infrastructure all around you.
 You depend on the waterworks, the hydro, the garbage removal, the bus system, the snow removal system, the bank, the grocery store, the Walmart, etc. If there is a disruption in your infrastructure your schedule is turned upside down.

 The first scene is loud, noisy, polluted, agitating, continually interrupted with your cell phone going off again, oh its your boss.
 You can't block it out.
 You can't have all of the pressures of life in the city bearing down on you and expect that siting on a yoga mat in some pose will alleviate it.
-The yoga isn't working.
-I'm sorry it isn't working.
+The yoga doesn't work.
+I'm sorry it doesn't work.

 The second scene screams freedom.
 The second scene is the place where you can rest.
 It is the place where you can think.
 Why?
 Because it is quiet and serine.